Gehstock/Mist_FPGA_Cores/Console_MiST/Supervision_MiST/Readme.md

-if a Game not work Reload (all Games will work)
+if a Game not work, Reload (all Games will work)

 An implementation of the unfortunate GameBoy clone, the Watara SuperVision.
 No boot ROMs are required and there is no additional setup.

-This core is compatible with gameboy palettes which can be found with the GameBoy core.

 The full game library is supported, including the rare "Journey to the West".